The Ultimate Christmas List for Map Lovers

 On the Map offers a nice run-through of the history of cartography and mapping.
 Its a good gift for someone who isn’t a mapping fanatic but has a general interest in such things.

 Information Graphics is a giant book from Taschen and contains hundreds of great data visualisations- many of them maps.
 It’s size means that you can appreciate the detail of the graphics included, and the book is full of inspiration for cartographers/ designers.
+There is a sequel to this book called Understanding the World: The Atlas of Infographics that is also really enjoyable.

 Paula Scher: Maps collates the many hand-drawn maps created by Paula Scher.
 The maps cover many major cities and offer fresh perspectives on them and the book looks great on a coffee table.